 You should check the admission oversubscription criteria for all your preferred schools.
+Admissions to schools: School information 2020-2021 gives a summary of the admission oversubscription criteria for all Nottinghamshire schools.
 If there are more applications than places available, the first criterion will represent the group of children most likely to get a place at that school.
 The last criterion will represent the group of children least likely to get a place.

-The standard admission oversubscription criteria for Nottinghamshire community and voluntary controlled schools can be found at www.nottinghamshire.gov.uk/admissions
+The standard admission oversubscription criteria for Nottinghamshire community and voluntary controlled schools are detailed on pages 12-15.